 - Distinctive grey, white and black markings and a short snout.
 Maui’s and Hector's are the only dolphins with a well-rounded black dorsal fin.

-- Females grow to 1.7 metres long and weigh up to 50 kg.
+- Females grow to 1.7 m long and weigh up to 50 kg.
 Males are slightly smaller and lighter.

 - The dolphins are known to live up to 20 years.

-- Females are not sexually mature until seven to nine years of age.
-They produce just one calf every two to four years, making population increase a very slow process.
+- Females are not sexually mature until 7 - 9 years of age.
+They produce just one calf every 2 - 4 years, making population increase a very slow process.

 - Like other dolphins, Maui’s use echolocation to find their food.
 They send out high frequency ‘clicks’ that bounce off surrounding objects and fish, giving the dolphins a detailed picture of their surroundings.
 This sonar is not used all the time, which may be why the dolphins get caught in nets.